The Death of Ferro Lad

 "The Death of Ferro Lad" is an American comic book story arc that was published as "The Fatal Five" by DC Comics, and was presented in Adventure Comics #352-353 (January–February 1967).
 It was written by Jim Shooter, with art by Curt Swan and George Klein.
 The story arc includes the first appearance of the villainous Fatal Five.
 It is also notable for featuring the first "permanent" death of a member of the Legion of Super-Heroes.
+(Note: Lightning Lad was killed battling Zaryan the Conqueror in Adventure Comics #304 (January 1963), but was revived in issue #312 (September 1963).)

 This particular story line has been lauded as being among the best young adult literature of 1967, ranking among (un-illustrated) novels like Taran Wanderer and The Outsiders.

 Plot

-At their headquarters in the 30th century, five members of the Legion of Super-Heroes watch a Science Police documentary on its most wanted villains, who have been dubbed the "Fatal Five": the Persuader, a paid assassin and enforcer whose Atomic Axe can slice any type of matter or energy; Tharok, a cyborg criminal mastermind; the Emerald Empress, who seized control of the planet Vengar after stealing the mystical Emerald Eye of Ekron; Validus, a powerful gigantic creature who projects mental lightning from his brain; and Mano, a mutant who destroyed his home planet Angtu with the energy that emanates from his right hand.
+At their headquarters in the 30th century, five members of the Legion of Super-Heroes watch a Science Police documentary on its most wanted villains, who have been dubbed the "Fatal Five": the Persuader, a paid assassin and enforcer whose Atomic Axe can slice any type of matter or energy; Tharok, a cyborg criminal mastermind; the Emerald Empress, who seized control of the planet Vengar after stealing the mystical Emerald Eye of Ekron; (Note: Her home planet is spelled Venegar in subsequent stories.)
+Validus, a gigantic creature who can project lightning from his brain; and Mano, a mutant with the ability to project antimatter from his right hand.
 Hours later, the Legionnaires receive word that a Sun-Eater is approaching Earth.
-As Superboy explains to newer members Princess Projectra and Ferro Lad, the Sun-Eater can completely devour energy from stars, thereby destroying all life in entire star systems and presenting a major threat to Sol, Earth's sun.
+As Superboy explains to newer members Princess Projectra and Ferro Lad, (Note: Princess Projectra and Ferro Lad joined the Legion in Adventure Comics #346 (July 1966).) the Sun-Eater can completely devour energy from stars and threatens to destroy Earth's sun.

 Short-handed and unable to recruit assistance from other heroes in the galaxy, the five Legionnaires decide to seek aid from the Fatal Five, who would also die if the Sun-Eater cannot be stopped.
 Cosmic Boy locates Tharok, who joins him after being promised a full pardon.
 Superboy rescues the Emerald Empress as she is about to be executed on the planet Craggok; she accompanies him, bringing a small chunk of green kryptonite with her.
-Sun Boy travels to Bismari and obtains Validus' release the day before his scheduled execution.
-On Jupiter's twelfth moon, Princess Projectra successfully recruits the Persuader.
+Sun Boy travels to Bismari and obtains Validus's release the day before his scheduled execution.
+On Jupiter's twelfth moon, Princess Projectra successfully recruits Persuader.
 Ferro Lad rescues Mano just as the villain's right hand is about to be amputated in space, which would have killed him.